Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 Therefore, the RHS of~\Cref{eq:distribited_CHSH_operator} is at most $\frac{3}{4}$.
 Note that since we used the no-signaling constraints in deriving~\Cref{eq:distribited_CHSH_operator}, $\frac{3}{4}$ is the maximum value for no-signaling behaviors rather than the maximum algebraic value $\omega_a$, which is $1$.
 The winning probability of $\frac 3 4$ can be attained for a classical strategy where all parties have a constant output of $0$.
 Hence, the quantum value, which has to be between the classical and no-signaling value, also has to be $\frac 3 4$.
 The claim follows.

-Now, we \emph{slightly relax the latency constraint} so that the first two parties can communicate with each other, but no other communication is possible.
+Now, we slightly relax the latency constraint so that the first two parties can communicate with each other, but no other communication is possible.
 That is, we have the connectivity graph $G$ given by

-This is possible if $v_3$ is slightly farther away, such as the setting of ``Partial communicating scenario 1'' shown in~\Cref{fig:ABC}.
+This is possible if $v_3$ is slightly farther away, see for example the ``Partially communicating scenario 1'' shown in~\Cref{fig:ABC}.
 Here, we overload the letters $v_1, v_2, v_3$ to denote the parties as well as the vertices in $G$.
 We define the LC game, which we will call the \textbf{distributed CHSH game}, by the tuple $(\mathcal{V},\pi,G)$.
 First of all, the classical value of this LC game is still $\frac 3 4$.
-This is because letting $v_1, v_2$ communicate effectively makes them one party as they can share inputs and locally compute outputs using their functions $f_1, f_2$ on their combined inputs.\footnote{This will be stated more explicitly when we prove~\Cref{prp:agg_classical}. } This ``aggregated'' party now has to play the regular CHSH game with $v_3$.
-This can only have a winning probability of at most $\frac 3 4$ for a classical strategy.
-That is, even with the relaxed latency constraint, this is the maximum winning probability. \emph{This is an example of a fundamental bound on classical parties in this new regime of relaxed latency constraints and is an analogue of Bell inequalities which hold in the regime of very low latency constraints}.\footnote{It is also an example of a Svetlichny inequality~\cite{PhysRevD.35.3066}.
-Now, previous works on violations of a Svetlichny inequality only consider using a quantum strategy for a conventional nonlocal game.
-By the above result, no such violation is possible.
-However, we will find that a violation is possible \emph{if the quantum parties can communicate}, which is allowed by the relaxed latency constraint. }
+This is because letting $v_1, v_2$ communicate effectively makes them one party\footnote{This will be stated more explicitly when we prove~\Cref{prp:agg_classical}. } as they can share inputs and locally compute outputs using their functions $f_1, f_2$ on their combined inputs.
+This ``aggregated'' party now has to play the regular CHSH game with $v_3$.
+Note that $s_1 \oplus s_2$ is uniformly distributed if $s_1$ and $s_2$ are.
+Hence, the winning probability is at most $\frac 3 4$ for a classical strategy.
+That is, even with the relaxed latency constraint, this is the maximum winning probability: